 Both Schofield and Wheeler are located in Wahiawa, HI off the same road.
 Wahiawa is located in CENTRAL OAHU and is at a higher elevation.
 The weather is about 6 degrees cooler than town, nice!
 It rains 4-5 months of the year though and the closer you are to the mountain the more it rains.
 North Shore is about 20 min away.

 The nearest off base housing area is Mililani (older side) and Mililani Mauka (newer).
 Mauka means “mountain” in Hawaiian.
 Mililani is one of my top 3 choices to live on the island.
 Both are located just 5 min away off the H2 on either side of the freeway and I know of at least 5 families that live on either side of Mililani and love it.
 It’s a very family oriented area with great amenities and nice residential neighborhoods.
+Here is a great write up about living in Mililani.

 In Mililani Mauka side, many families have told me Mililani Ike and Mililani Mauka elementary are their favorites.
 Also located in Mauka is Mililani Middle school.
 I heard the only downside I was told is that the middle school is overcrowded so they have a track system, rotating schedule of 9 weeks on and 3 weeks off all year long.